Petrol and diesel prices have reached record highs, putting an added strain on motorists at a time when living costs are also on the rise.

 The difference between the highest and lowest fuel prices can be as much as 10%.
 That means you could save a tenth of your fuel bill by shopping around for the best prices.

 It’s not as easy as it sounds though.
 Forecourt prices for different fuels change constantly due to the global market and local competitors.

 The easiest way is to check your location with a specific comparison tool, and these are readily available online.

 Of course, it’s best to avoid driving too far to save a few pence, because the added distance can quickly offset the saving at the pump.
-And be sure to plan journeys so you are never forced to fill up in a captive, high-price environment like motorway services.
+And be sure to plan journeys so you're never forced to fill up in a captive, high-price environment like motorway services.

-Supermarkets often offer the cheapest fuel and vie with each other to compete for trade, hoping you will shop there, too.
+Supermarkets often offer the cheapest fuel and compete with each other for trade, hoping you will shop there.
 Don’t believe the myths about supermarket fuel quality – it’s the same stuff as other forecourts.
 And note that supermarkets usually offer loyalty point schemes.

 Switch to an electrified car